-In general, the Date of Filing of an application for a patent or a provisional application is the earliest date on which the documents filed at the IPOS to initiate the application satisfy the following conditions:
+In general, the Date of Filing is the earliest date on which the documents filed with the IPOS have satisfied the following conditions:

-- the documents contain something which is or appears to be a description of the invention.
+- The documents contain a description of the invention.

-If the Registrar determines that all requirements for a Date of Filing to be accorded have been complied with, it will issue the applicants with a Date of Filing Notification.
+If the Registrar determines that all requirements for a Date of Filing have been complied with, it will issue the applicants with a Date of Filing Notification.

 If the Registrar determines that any of the requirements have not been complied with, a deficiency letter will be issued and the applicant will have 2 months to remedy the deficiencies, failing which the application will be treated as abandoned.

-The application form and fees should be submitted within one month to complete the provisional application.
+The application form and fees should be submitted within 1 month to complete the provisional application.
 Failure to do so would result in the application being treated as abandoned.

 .
 Payment can be made by GIRO,